Marked by Fire

-Marked by Fire (first published January 1, 1982) is a novel by Joyce Carol Thomas.
-Thomas and Paula Fox (A Place Apart) shared the 1983 National Book Award for Children's Books in category Fiction, Paperback.
+Marked by Fire is a 1982 novel by Joyce Carol Thomas.
+It co-won the 1983 National Book Award for Children's Books in the paperback category with A Place Apart by Paula Fox.

 The story follows the life of Abyssinia "Abby" Jackson, whose home in Oklahoma is destroyed by a tornado and fire.
 Her father's name was Strong and her mother's Patience.